 Equipment

-- Meat Mallet - Use it to pound the chicken out to make cutlets.
+- Meat Mallet - Using a meat mallet helps to flatten the chicken cutlets, ensuring even cooking and tenderness.
 If you don't have one, you might get away with using a small pot or rolling pin.
-Try the highly rated and popular KitchenAid Gourmet Meat Tenderizer.

 - Meat Thermometer - It is always good to check the internal temperature.
 I use the popular ThermoPro Digital Meat Thermometer.
 It's just a simple design that does the job.